buddywhitman/grocery-ecommerce/README.md

   </tr>
 </table>

-#### This is a Responsive HTML5 Ecommerce Grocery Website with Combining Bootstrap CSS, Javascript, Jquery And Some other useful plugins like Zoom.js, Slider.js, Mega Slider and So On.
-Just Check this template and Hope you can find almost every feature you need in an any template.
+#### This is a Responsive HTML5 Ecommerce Grocery Website with Bootstrap CSS, Javascript, Jquery, And other valuable plugins like Zoom.js, Slider.js, Mega Slider.

-## Template is live at - [ShopHaven](https://buddywhitman.github.io/grocery-ecommerce)
+## Website is live at - [ShopHaven](https://buddywhitman.github.io/grocery-ecommerce)
 <!--
 <br />